2:38 PM

 Pearl Pass Road (MODERATE)

 This was once a popular old wagon road to Crested Butte.
-This trail, which is also a 4-wheel drive road, begins off Castle Creek Road about 1 3/4 miles beyond the ghost town of Ashcroft.
-The road starts to the right, continue about 3 1/4 miles until a fork is reached.
+This trail, which is also a 4-wheel drive road, begins off of Castle Creek Road about 1 3/4 miles beyond the ghost town of Ashcroft.
+The road starts to the right, continuing about 3 1/4 miles until a fork is reached.
 Veering to the left will take you to the top of Pearl Pass (4 1/2 miles).
 The right fork leads to Montezuma Basin.

 American Lake (MODERATE - DIFFICULT)